jsfiddle/jsfiddle-users/docs/tutorial.rst

 You're ready to jump off into the world of jsFiddle.

+This tutorial example is based on Piotr's simple example - `Simple MooTools Delay <http://jsfiddle.net/zalun/NmudS/>`_, check out how it uses `delay()` to fade out the box this time.

 Now is a good time to look at some more complex examples and start experimenting.